kazaamjt/Eikobot/docs/roadmap.md

 - [x] add deployer that takes tasks and executes them
 - [x] add linked pydantic classes
 - [x] add logging to HandlerContext
-- [ ] add dry run to `deploy`
+- [x] add dry run to `deploy`

-## Phase 2: Packages
+## Package Manager

-Phase 2 is all about allowing reuse of code and such.
+This is all about allowing reuse of code and such.
 Adding a package manager and a way to build, install and uninstall packages easily

 - [x] build packages
 - [x] install packages using a path to the `tar.gz` file